Swift31rus/LockPort/README.md

 - CTRL + Left click to target the player.
 - Right click to remove.
 - If no player is on the list the frame is hidden again (type /LockPort to manually show).
+- The addon will also anounce when you cast Soulstone Resurrection on another player.
+It will also anounce this in Say and Whisper.

 Options: